If you love to entertain and try exciting new recipes, there’s nothing better than having a grill at home.

 Replace Your Grill if it Has a Cracked or Damaged Firebox

-To keep your grill protected, clear debris and grease from the firebox regularly.
+To protect your grill, it’s important to regularly clear debris and grease from the firebox.

-Inspect your firebox regularly for rust and cracks.
-If you see signs of damage, stop using your grill and start looking for a replacement.
+If you notice any signs of damage, it’s crucial to stop using the grill and start looking for a replacement.

-Not only is a damaged firebox dangerous, but it will also affect the performance of your grill, reducing the surface and interior temperature when the hood is down.
+A damaged firebox not only poses safety hazards but can also negatively impact the performance of the grill, reducing the surface and interior temperature when the hood is closed.

 Looking for Your Next Grill?
 These are some of the Best Grills This Year